killshot13/mdEditor/styles/rules.md

 requirement for document readability, and tentatively compatible with code rules.
 Still, some languages do not lend themselves to short lines.

+Lines with link/image reference definitions are always exempted from this rule (even in `strict` mode) because there is generally no way to split such lines without breaking the URL.

 Rationale: Extremely long lines can be difficult to work with in some editors.
 More information: <https://cirosantilli.com/markdown-style-guide#line-wrapping>.

 <a name="md014"></a>

-## MD014 - Dollar signs used before commands without showing output
+## `MD014` - Dollar signs used before commands without showing output

-Tags: code
+Tags: `code`

-Aliases: commands-show-output
+Aliases: `commands-show-output`

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered when there are code blocks showing shell commands to be typed, and *all* of the shell commands are preceded by dollar signs ($):